Signs You Need Basement Waterproofing in the Chicago Area

 - Basement Walls Sweating: If your concrete basement walls are sweating, it’s an indicator that you’re dealing with a leaky basement.
 Condensation forms on cool surfaces such as windows, pipes, and concrete when indoor humidity is high.
 If your indoor humidity is high, it’s likely that water has made its way into your home.

 - Water Pooling Around the Home: When your water management system, including your gutters and downspouts, fails to properly divert water away from your foundation, it can lead to water pooling around your home.
 This can lead to hydrostatic pressure, so it’s important to install effective water management systems as soon as possible to prevent basement flooding and structural damage.
+Having Atlas Restoration design French drains for your Chicago home can help with this problem.

 Call Atlas today for basement waterproofing in Chicagoland